starzel/buildout/README.txt

         set req.backend_hint = 002;
     }

 This does the vhost routing to the different backends. "my_host" is the upstream name of the cache, see the config of `demo.plone.de project <https://github.com/collective/demo.plone.de/blob/master/templates/nginx.conf>`_.
+The Varnish config can be tested with this command: ``varnishd -C -f /etc/varnish/default.vcl``

 Build varnish
 +++++++++++++